axibase/atsd/portals/selecting-series.md

     fstype = ext4
 ```

-For more flexible client visibility control, use the `display` and `enabled` settings.
+To control which series are displayed, use the `display` and `enabled` filter settings which are evaluated on the client.

 ```ls
 entity = *